 Launching into Learning

-Launching into Learning (LiL) sessions will begin to be held indoors in Schools and Child and Family Learning Centres (CFLCs) where it is possible to do so in a COVID safe way.
+Launching into Learning (LiL) sessions can be held indoors in Schools and Child and Family Learning Centres (CFLCs) where it is possible to do so in a COVID-safe way.

 Depending on school capacity, LiL teachers will continue to focus on outreach strategies to connect with families, including: